White House and Congress clash over liability protections for businesses as firms cautiously weigh virus reopening plans

 “We can’t be taking these rights away from all of these employees who are doing their best, these essential workers who are doing their best to help us,” Hardy said.

 Republicans and business groups dispute that they are trying to prevent workers or consumers from filing legitimate claims, or protect employers who have actually been negligent.
-Instead, business officials insist they are advancing limited sets of proposals aimed specifically at setting up reasonable protections for employers and health care workers in the context of the pandemic.
+Instead, business officials insist they are advancing limited sets of proposals aimed specifically at setting up reasonable protections for employers and health-care workers in the context of the pandemic.

-The National Association of Manufacturers, for instance, is asking Congress to limit lawsuits to instances where a manufacturer had actual knowledge that workers could be exposed to coronavirus and consciously disregarded that information or acted with reckless indifference.
-They’re also seeking protections to ensure employers can collect and exchange critical information about employees’ health status, and asking for liability shields for manufacturers that are producing protective gear like respirators or masks.
+The National Association of Manufacturers, for example, is asking Congress to limit lawsuits to instances where a manufacturer had actual knowledge that workers could be exposed to the coronavirus and consciously disregarded that information or acted with reckless indifference.
+The group is also seeking protections to ensure employers can collect and exchange critical information about employees’ health status, and asking for liability shields for manufacturers that are producing protective gear like respirators or masks.

 “If we are to get the country back to work and get our economy going again, employers have to have the confidence they can restart their operations or ramp their operations back up if they’ve been working all along,” said Linda Kelly, general counsel at the National Association of Manufacturers.

-The U.S. Chamber of Commerce is seeking some similar measures, including a “safe harbor” against customer lawsuits for businesses that have followed public health guidelines, and protections for health care workers and doctors on the front lines.
+The U.S. Chamber of Commerce is seeking some similar measures, including a “safe harbor” against customer lawsuits for businesses that have followed public health guidelines, and protections for health-care workers and doctors on the front lines.

 “We’re not looking for permanent tort reforms here,” said Neil Bradley, executive vice president at the U.S. Chamber.
-“We really do believe this should be focused on businesses and health care providers who are following, to the best of their ability, the public health guidance.
+“We really do believe this should be focused on businesses and health-care providers who are following, to the best of their ability, the public health guidance.
 They should not be subject to legal liability.”

+White House officials and allies have indicated support for such proposals, with National Economic Council Director Larry Kudlow telling CNBC recently that businesses should not have to deal with “trial lawyers putting on false lawsuits.”

-White House officials Stephen Moore, a conservative economist who is a member of the White House council to reopen the country, claimed credit in a recent interview for bringing the issue to the attention of the administration -- although GOP aides and administration officials saying they’ve been hearing about the topic from businesses all over.
+Stephen Moore, a conservative economist who is a member of the White House council to reopen the country, claimed credit in an interview for bringing the issue to the attention of the administration — although GOP aides and administration officials say they’ve been hearing about the topic from businesses all over.

 “Here’s how I got the idea: I kept getting calls from employers, small business owners and people who run factories, who were saying, ‘It’s going to be really difficult even when we reopen to hire back workers if we have to worry about these lawsuits.’
-One of them said, ‘Is there any way we can get an immunity clause from lawsuits?’”
-Moore recounted.
+One of them said, ‘Is there any way we can get an immunity clause from lawsuits?’ ” Moore recounted.

-“And I thought, ‘Wow, I’m sure a lot of businesses are feeling the same pressure and it turns out that was exactly right.’
-There are a lot of employers saying this," Moore said.
-“Then I sent it to White House economic team and said it has to be part of any economic recovery package.”
+“And I thought, ‘Wow, I’m sure a lot of businesses are feeling the same pressure, and it turns out that was exactly right.’
+There are a lot of employers saying this,” Moore said.
+“Then I sent it to the White House economic team and said it has to be part of any economic recovery package.”

 Jeff Stein contributed to this report.